 Not only did our designers draw inspiration from the archive to create this eye-catching pattern, they also explored Wedgwood’s design history for shape.

 The new Waterlily teapot features a distinctive shape which has appeared along the Wedgwood journey in various forms.
-In the late 18th century, a teapot similar in shape with the recognisable spout, wide body and handle, was crafted in cane ware.
+In the late 18th century, a teapot similar in shape with the recognizable spout, wide body and handle, was crafted in cane ware.